Home » Soap and Lotion Making » The Best Sources for Soap Making Supplies

 Soap making is one of those hobbies that can get expensive…fast.

 That’s okay!
 Let’s go over the best places to get all of these things!
-There are a few items that are essential for beginners and you’ll find those marked with a star.
+A few items are essential for beginners, and you’ll find those marked with a star.

 Supplies

-You can use a box lined in parchment paper if you really want to, but I recommend a basic 10-inch mold or 12 cavity bar mold for your first batch.
+You can use a box lined in parchment paper if you want to, but I recommend a basic 10-inch mold or 12-cavity bar mold for your first batch.
 Keep an eye on the batch size of your recipe.

-If you find that you love this hobby, there are many beautiful choices out there.
-You can find silicone molds that imprint designs, solid wooden molds for making swirls, and much more.
+If you find that you love this hobby, many beautiful choices exist.
+You can find silicone molds with imprint designs, solid wooden molds for making swirls, and much more.

 You have a few options here.
 Lye typically comes in either flakes or little bead-like pellets.
 I find the pellets easier to pour and measure.

-⭐️ Nurture is my preferred source for lye, as they carry the pellet form and I can be sure I’m getting the right thing.⭐️ (Yes, lye is an essential for making cold process soap!)
+⭐️ Nurture is my preferred source for lye, as they carry the pellet form, and I can be sure I’m getting the right thing.⭐️ (Yes, lye is essential for making cold-process soap!)

-You can also find lye at hardware stores, where it is sold a drain cleaner.
-You must be very sure that you are buying pure lye (it might also be labeled sodium hydroxide).
+You can also find lye at hardware stores, where it is sold as a drain cleaner.
+You must be sure you are buying pure lye (it might also be labeled sodium hydroxide).

-When you’re looking for bulk oils such as olive, palm, or coconut, make sure you do not order food grade oils.
-Not because there is anything wrong with them, but because they are extremely expensive!
+Do not order food-grade oils when you’re looking for bulk oils such as olive, palm, or coconut.
+They are extremely expensive, not because there is anything wrong with them!

-Nurture Soap is my favorite source for oils.
+Nurture Soap is my favorite source of oils.
 They are affordable and have free shipping.

-• Brambleberry.com is more expensive and has expensive shipping, but their products are very good quality and their customer service is wonderful.
-They also have a great selection of harder to find oils and butters.
+- Brambleberry.com is more expensive and has expensive shipping, but its products are very good quality, and its customer service is wonderful.
+They also have a great selection of harder-to-find oils and butters.

-• For smaller quantities of things like castor oil or shea butter, Amazon is a good choice.
+- Amazon is a good choice for smaller quantities of things like castor oil or shea butter.

-If you prefer melt and pour soap, all you need is a base, a mold, and any additional products you want.
-Melt and pour bases can be pricey, but they are a great choice if you don’t want to deal with formula percentages, new supplies, and other somewhat complicated elements of soap making.
+If you like melt-and-pour soap, you only need a base, a mold, and any additional products you want.
+Melt-and-pour bases can be pricey, but they are a great choice if you don’t want to deal with formula percentages, new supplies, and other somewhat complicated elements of soap making.

-You can often find collections of smaller sizes of fragrance to test out what you like, or even email the companies and ask for samples.
+You can often find collections of smaller fragrance sizes to test out what you like, or even email the companies and ask for samples.

-Fragrance in soaps is totally optional, but one of the most fun parts of the process.
+Fragrance in soaps is optional but one of the most fun parts of the process.

 Some personal favorite fragrances:

-Most soap making suppliers also carry what you will need to make lotions, bath bombs, homemade hand cream, and lip balms.
-A lot of these ingredients will be used in all of these products, so if you are interested in making homemade items beyond soap, don’t be afraid to buy in bulk.
+Most soap-making suppliers also carry what you need to make lotions, bath bombs, homemade hand cream, and lip balms.
+Many of these ingredients will be used in all these products, so if you want to make homemade items beyond soap, don’t be afraid to buy them in bulk.

 Start with some recipes!
 See what oils appeal to you, and go from there.